Poisonous Garden Plants: Daffodils, Lantana And Euphorbia

-This is one of a series of articles I've written about poisonous plants, and I have listed a few more at the foot of this page for your information, so that you can learn more about them and also identify them from the photographs.
+This is one of a series of articles I've written about poisonous plants, which are listed at the foot of this page for your information, so that you can learn more about them and also identify them from the photographs.

 after touching the sap from plants

-Daffodils narcissi and jonquils (which are all members of the daffodil family) are mildly toxic if the bulbs are eaten in large quantities - some people confuse them for onions.
+Daffodils, narcissi and jonquils (which are all members of the daffodil family) are mildly toxic if the bulbs are eaten in large quantities - some people confuse them for onions.

 All, but especially the bulbs.

-Remember, - forewarned is fore-armed.
-And of course it is wise to have knowledge at your fingertips about what to do in case someone has been harmed by a poisonous plant.
+Remember, forewarned is fore-armed.
+And of course it is wise to have knowledge at your fingertips about what to do if someone has been harmed by a poisonous plant.

 If the berries are ingested, lantana is highly toxic and possibly fatal.
-You might not be tempted, but watch out for kids and pets eating them.
+You might not be tempted, but watch out for children and pets eating them.

 vomiting, diarrhoea, dilated pupils, trouble breathing, and the leaves may be a skin irritant.
 As a skin irritant, lantana causes only mild and/or short term irritation.